Updated February 2018

 1. Will overpaying actually make any difference?

 For overpaying to have any impact you need to repay enough that it'd lower the amount you repay within the 30 years.
-Here's an example to explain the concept (I've ignored inflation, interest and pay rises to keep it simple).
+Here's an example to explain the concept (I've kept the sums based on the current repayment threshold of 9% above £21,000, and ignored inflation, interest and pay rises to keep it simple).

 As you can see in this case, overpaying £10,000 makes absolutely no difference to your repayments over 30 years, so paying it has no gain for you whatsoever.